voucherifyio/sdk-ruby-openapi-based/docs/PromotionsApi.md

 end

 api_instance = VoucherifySdk::PromotionsApi.new
 campaign_id = 'campaign_id_example' # String | ID of the promotion campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty Campaign`. stack_id = 'stack_id_example' # String | Promotion stack ID.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty Campaign. stack_id = 'stack_id_example' # String | Promotion stack ID.

 begin